exe1023/DialEvalMetrics/README.md

 ## How to evaluate

-1. After you downlaod all datasets, run `gen_data.py` to transform each dataset into the input format for each metrics.
+1. After you downlaod all datasets, run `gen_data.py` to transform all datasets into the input format for all metrics.
+If you only want to evaluate metric `metric` and dataset `dataset`, run with `gen_data.py --source_data dataset --target_format metric`

 2. Modify the path in `run_eval.sh` as specified in the script, since we need to activate Conda environment when running the script.
 Run `eval_metrics.sh` to evaluate all quality-anntoated data.

 3. Some metrics generate the output in its special format.
-Therefore, we should run `read_result.py` to read the results of those metrics and transform it into `outputs`
+Therefore, we should run `read_result.py` to read the results of those metrics and transform it into `outputs`.
+As step 1, you can specify the metric and data by `read_result.py --metric metric --eval_data dataset`.

 4. The `outputs/METRIC/DATA/results.json` holds the prediction score of each metrics (METRIC) and qualitiy-anntoated data (DATA), while running `data_loader.py` directly in each data directory also generates the corresponding human scores.
 You can perform any analysis with the data (The jupyter notebook used in our analysis will be released) .